Kayli/logspub/dev-distributed-k8.md

   - can have one or more containers inside
   - provides a context with shared storage and network resources
   - has specification for how to run the containers
+  - pods are running on a private, isolated network inside k8 cluster
+  - don't have a stable ip/dns name, as it is randomized after recreation

 - service
   - takes care of service discovery, allowing to expose fixed ip